The Driven: History

 Prior to forming The Driven in 1987 (then known as The Drive), Brendan had been the driving force behind the town of Rathkeale's first modern rock group, A Clockwork Orange.
-This group had Brendan on vocals, Pat Madigan on drums, Niall Mooney on guitar and Peter O'Connor on bass.
+This group had Brendan on vocals, Noel O'Shea on drums, Niall Mooney on guitar and Peter O'Connor on bass.
 After A Clockwork Orange split (circa 1985), Brendan left Ireland for Greece and, on his return in 1987, approached Pat Madigan, Ned Kennedy and Noel Brennan with the idea of forming a new rock group.
 They all accepted and The Drive was born.

 The newly formed band played their first gig supporting Newcastlewest's Cloud 9 at the 1987 Rathkeale Soccer Club's annual dinner.
 The gig was a success and the band's next public performance was in a talent show in Foynes.
 The Drive won the competition, securing a cheque for £100 as prize money.

 The band were then approached by Ollie Hartnett (a local milkman) who expressed an interest in managing the band.
 This offer was accepted by the members and Ollie set about booking the band's future shows.
 One of these included entering the band in the 1988 Heineken Search for a Star competition which was held during the Rose of Tralee festival.
 The Drive won and with it were presented with £1000.

 After a while Ollie and the band parted company but the band went on to come third in the Hot Press band of 1989 competition held at Sir Henry's in Cork City.
 The Drive secured a summer residency in Kiely's bar, Ballybunion.